All Episodes

 He's having a rally in Oklahoma.

-Everybody, if you want to go to the rally, will have to wear a mask.
+Everybody, if you want to go to the rally, will have to wear a mask and still nearly a million people.

-There's been a some resurgence in about 19 states.
+There's been some resurgence in about 19 states.

 We'll talk to Dr. Oz about it.

-Um I go through anecdotally what I always say is well, every store I went to, my grocery store in particular, my right aid, my pharmacy, they never closed, they never shut down.
+I go through anecdotally what I always say is, well, every store I went to, my grocery store in particular, my Rite Aid, my pharmacy, they never closed.

-The medical professionals, those making all the PPE equipment in the world, they kept working, they never shut down.
+The medical professionals, those making all the PPE equipment in the world, they kept working.

-Uh they kept New York and and all of these states, New Jersey and Pennsylvania, every state that was struggling alive and fed and farmers and packers and drivers, truck drivers and the kids that stock the shelves and the cashiers that would check you out.
+They kept New York and all of these states, New Jersey and Pennsylvania, every state that was struggling alive and fed, and farmers and packers and drivers, truck drivers, and the kids that stock the shelves and the cashiers that would check you out.

 I like the fast one to do it myself.